andrewbruening/Wide-World-Importers-Product-Analysis/README.md

     Is the new Candy category spreading our resources too thin?

     Profit per product can be seen in this box plot to evaluate the efficacy of the Candy category as a whole.
-A higher concentration of points near the LQ is not a great indication for the success of these products, but more data points would be necessary to reach a more accurate conclusion. *(see **i icon** on Dashboard Home)*
+A higher concentration of points near the LQ is not a great indication for the success of these products, but more data points would be necessary to reach a more accurate conclusion. *(see **i bubble** on Dashboard Home Sidebar)*

-- **Deep Pockets:** The hyper-portable Nintendo DS became the perfect addition to Japan's on-the-go pedestrian communities, made-official by its status as their most successful platform. *(see Subgroups)*

-- **Franchise Families:** Mario, Pokémon, Call of Duty, and Grand Theft Auto have all become household names.
-These franchises have transcended generations for decades, and are largely responsible for the success of their platforms. *(see Subgroups)*

-- **Publisher Priorities:** The top 3 publishers (Nintendo, EA, Activition) dominated the markets for their own respective genres (Platformer, Sports, Shooter).
-Each of these genres became each publisher's #1 genre by a longshot. *(see Publishers)*

-- **The Shift in Shooters:** The steep upward trend in the Shooter  genre is consistent across all regions and spans multiple decades, until decreasing steadily around the late 2010s.
-Upon closer inspection, this downward trend is apparent across all genres.
-Can we consider it to be a limitation of our dataset, lacking a breadth of titles in more recent years, or is it an accurate depiction of the gaming industry as a whole? *(see Regions)*
+- **Q3 is Crucial:**
+    One key point to note about our metrics is that they've been calculated based only on the first two quarters of 2016, but all four quarters of previous years.
+This only partially excuses our sales sums.
+We are still seeing downward trends in all product categories - the steepest we've seen thus far.

+    Identifying problem areas such as our dismal unit margin or a lack of resources in other key departments is pivotal for 3rd and 4th quarter improvement. *(see **i bubble** on Line Graph Page)*

+- **Our contribution margins aren't contributing enough:**
+    The standard markup for individual retail products is 50%.
+In previous years, we've exceeded that number at an average margin of 54%.
+In 2016, we averaged a troublesome 25%.

+    One identifiable weak point is our USB category. *(see **i bubble** on Scatter Plot Page)*

+    This raises a few questions:
+	- What was the logic behind the price point of USB products?
+	- Were they part of a promotion?
+	- Was this a loss leader strategy?

 ### Looking Back